bkuhn/talks/ATO-2015/gpl-business.markdown

 # Should This Exist?

-+ We have societal debate whether regulatory regimes should exist.
++ Societal debate on the legitimacy &amp; efficacy of regulatory regimes is appropriate.

 + Libertarians tend to believe they're rarely need.

-+ Most others on the political spectrum believe regulatory regimes, and regulatory enforcement valuable.
++ Most others &mdash; everywhere in the political sphere of thought &mdash;
+  believe regulatory regimes (&amp; thus regulatory enforcement) are valuable.

-+ Calling for end to copyleft is akin to calling to an end to regulatory regime that ensures software freedom.
++ Encouraging avoidance of copyleft is akin to calling to an end to regulatory regime that ensures software freedom.

 # Voluntary Compliance &amp; Non-Copyleft